-Webster Omnipotent Mass Builder and Tester (WOMBAT) is an interactive formatting and diagnostic utility totally contained within the WQSMD firmware.
-An on-board serial connection is provided for communication with an ASCII terminal, permitting disc formatting and maintenance operations to be carried out with minimal additional hardware present.
+Webster Omnipotent Mass Builder and Tester (WOMBAT) is an interactive formatting and diagnostic utility contained within the WQESD firmware.
+An on-board serial connection allows WOMBAT to be run using an ASCII terminal.
+This permits disc formatting and maintenance operations to be carried out with minimal additional hardware.

 WOMBAT can also load a simple console communication program into the host computer's memory or it can be invoked on system power-up.
-No external software, media, or program loading device is required in maintenance of the WQSMD or its attached disc drives.
+No external software, media, or program loading device is required in maintenance of the WQESD or its attached disc drives.
 WOMBAT is always available independently of the host CPU type or the operating system environment.